ClementineCttn/MetaZipf/README.md

 Hongying, G., and W. Kangping 2008Zipf?s Law and Influential Factors of the Pareto Exponent of the City Size Distribution: Evidence from China.
 Frontiers of Economics in China 3(1): 137?149.

+Iyer, Seema D. 2003Increasing Unevenness in the Distribution of City Sizes in Post-Soviet Russia.
+Eurasian Geography and Economics 44(5): 348?367.

 Kamecke, Ulrich 1990Testing the Rank Size Rule Hypothesis with an Efficient Estimator.
 Journal of Urban Economics 27(2): 222?231.

 Knudsen, Thorbjørn 2001Zipf?s Law for Cities and beyond: The Case of Denmark.
 American Journal of Economics and Sociology 60(1): 123?146.